 My husband and I just recently returned from a second honeymoon of sorts.
 We cruised to the Bahamas (just the two of us… no kids) and had an amazing time!
 We sailed away to a private island (owned by our cruise line) and were in awe of the beauty.
 The beaches were incredible, to say the least.

 And then it happened… a storm cloud.
 Continue Reading

 In this world, we will have trouble.
 The Bible is clear that suffering doesn’t end when we come to Christ.
-If anything, our struggles increase rather than decrease.
+If anything, our struggles have a way of increasing rather than decreasing.
 We’ve already discussed why we struggle and how we can rejoice in our suffering rather than be defeated by it.
-But as Christians, how are we called to handle suffering when we’re in the midst of them?
+But as Christians, how are we called to endure struggles when we’re in the midst of them?
 Where do we find the strength?
 Continue Reading

 Before Christ, I was a slave to sin and to this world.
 My life lacked purpose and meaning, and I was on the road to death rather than life.
 I desperately needed a Savior – Jesus Christ – to rescue me.

 It’s such a simple concept, yet I feel that over the years the enemy has distorted this message.
 Many of us are walking around holding on to the labels of who we used to be (sinners, slaves, etc.) instead of stepping into who God intends for us to be.

 Yes, before Christ I was incapable of anything resembling righteousness… but the key word here is “was.”
 I was incapable.
 I was living for my own pleasure instead of living for God.
 And I was doomed to death as the result of my sin.
 But in Christ, these things are no longer true.

 God is faithful.
 He never disappoints.
 He keeps His promises, even when we don’t keep ours.
 We can rely on Him in every circumstance.
 But people… we have the tendency to let each other down.